josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 So I put together this article to dispel this myth from three directions:

-1. WhatsApp, a chatting app you have probably used, and Phoenix, a web framework built on top of Elixir, have already demonstrated achieving millions of connections on a single server using a single port.
+1. WhatsApp, a chatting app you have probably used, and Phoenix, a web framework built on top of Elixir, have already demonstrated millions of connections listening to a single port.
 2. What is theoretically possible based on the TCP/IP protocol
 3. A simple Java experiment anyone can run on their machine if they are still not convinced.